fate-srd/fate-srd-content/docs/markdown/Fate-Condensed-SRD-CC-BY.md

 An **armor** value reduces the shifts of a successful hit.
 So, Armor:2 makes any hit worth 2 less than usual.
 If you hit but the target’s Armor reduces the attack’s shifts to 0 or below, you get a boost to use on your target but don’t do any harm.

 Choose your range of ratings carefully.
 Keep an eye on how likely they make a consequence (or worse) on a tie.
 We recommend a range of 0 to 4 at most.

+# What Version Is This?

+Since late 2012, there has been only one version of Fate from Evil Hat: _Fate Core System_, the fourth edition of the system.

+Ah, but what about _Fate Accelerated_, the perspicacious Fate afficionado might ask?
+Thing is, that’s Fate Core too—it’s the same system, just with different **dial settings** (i.e., configuration options/flavors) for stress tracks, the skill list, stunts, and NPC design.
+Any apparent differences in the _core functions_of the system are due to accidents of parallel development and can be considered unintentional—with apologies to the rules lawyers out there!
+If a conflict between the designs exists, Fate Core System is the authority.

+These two perspectives on Fate Core come together here, in _Fate Condensed_—very literally, in fact.
+Condensed began as the Accelerated text, minus all of the Accelerated dial settings, replaced by Core’s.
+From that starting-point we applied eight years of community-play experience to refine and clarify.
+That effort produced _some_ minor differences as noted on **page XX**, but whether you choose to play with them or without, the system is still Fate Core at the end of the day.
+We feel Condensed is an improvement for sure, but there are no edition wars to be had here (and please don’t try to start one).
+It’s all Fate Core.

+## What Came Before

+Fate started as a hack of the Fudge system circa 2000, a culmination of a few fevered conversations Fred Hicks and Rob Donoghue had about what they might do to run another Amber game.
+The versions that arose between then and 2005 were free, digital, and released to the Fudge community online to a surprisingly enthusiastic reception.
+These spanned from “Fate Zero” up to Fate 2.0.

+Then, Jim Butcher offered them a chance to create an RPG based on the Dresden Files, triggering the establishment of Evil Hat as a company and a new take on the Fate system, first seen in _Spirit of the Century_ (2006) and eventually The _Dresden Files RPG_ (2010).
+The version of Fate found in both those (and thanks to open licensing, a number of others) was Fate 3.0.

+The effort to extract the system (by Leonard Balsera and Ryan Macklin) to present it on its own led to many improvements, and that gave us Fate Core.

+## Licensing

+In one form or another, Fate has always been open-licensable.
+You can find details about licensing Fate for your projects at [http://www.faterpg.com/licensing](http://www.faterpg.com/licensing)